indigoparadox/minput-hop/README.md

  - Abstract socket send/recv/etc into layer that can be switched out for e.g. serial communication over RS-232.

+## Debug Defines

+In addition to the DEBUG compile-time definition, some fine-grained debug statements have been placed inside the following definitions to keep verbosity in the logs down when not needed:

+ - DEBUG\_FLOW
+ - DEBUG\_CALV
+ - DEBUG\_SEND

 ## References

 - Programming Windows, 3rd Edition - Petzold, Charles